 When I'm not in an office, I work from anywhere with the magic combination of good coffee, free Wi-Fi and somewhere to charge my MacBook Pro.

-Previously I've been Head of APIs for the Ordnance Survey, the United Kingdom's national mapping agency, the Geotechnologist-in-residence for Lokku, was Director of Places and Director of Global Community Programs for Nokia Maps and HERE Maps.
+Previously I've been CTO of what3words, Head of APIs for the Ordnance Survey, the United Kingdom's national mapping agency, the Geotechnologist-in-residence for Lokku, was Director of Places and Director of Global Community Programs for Nokia Maps and HERE Maps.
 Before joining Nokia I led Yahoo’s UK Geo Technologies group, launching GeoPlanet, Placemaker, helping Flickr and Fire Eagle do location based services and have even worked at the European Space Agency, a job which really was rocket science.

 A Fellow of the Royal Geographical Society, I'm a RedHat Certified Engineer, I've sat on the Executive for the AGI, the United Kingdom’s Association for Geographic Information, I'm a founder of the Location Forum, the co-founder of WhereCamp EU and conference chair of W3G.

 Despite prevailing wisdom, it's a firm belief of mine that espresso, rare steak, red wine and chocolate really should be considered food groups.